stormasm/uinotes/emulsion.md

+- Everything starts with the PictureWidget in main.rs
+- see make_picture_widget

+---

 Lets start out with how an image gets loaded into the application.
 And look at this across all three or four different deals I am looking at.